danieleades/event-sourcing/docs/src/introduction.md

 # Introduction

-**event-sourcing** provides building blocks for pragmatic event-sourced systems in Rust.
+**sourcery** provides building blocks for pragmatic event-sourced systems in Rust.
 It keeps your domain types pure while giving you tools to rebuild state, project read models, and persist events through a pluggable store interface.

 ## When to Use Event Sourcing